faizalzakaria/delayTweet/README.md

 ## Code Structures

-- app: All logics are in
+- app: All logics are in here.
 - config: All non app code is here, mostly around boot up, env, routes etc.

 ## Pre-requisites